EuroMillions: Super Draws and Event Draws

-Super Draws and Event Draws are special drawings when the Jackpot is set to a guaranteed amount – often €100,000,000.
+Super Draws and Event Draws are special drawings when the Jackpot is set to a guaranteed amount, initially at €100 million then at €130 million.
 The difference is that a Super Draw jackpot will roll over to the next drawing if not won, but an Event Draw jackpot will be distributed among the winners in the next lower tier (i.e. match 5 + 1).
 Until now, jackpots in a Super Draw have rolled over to the next drawing if not won.

 The first Super Draw of 2011 took place on Tuesday 10 May to mark the introduction of the second weekly Euromillions draw and changes to the game format (11 lucky stars instead of 9 and a new "match 2 main numbers and no lucky stars" prize tier).

 The first Super Draw of 2016 took place on Friday 30 September to introduce the change to the game format (12 lucky stars instead of 11 and increased price).